Structured insight: each level builds skills for understanding, repair, and connection.

 Connects | Upstream: Ego Persona Downstream: Breaking False Models. |

-Boundary | Not personality typing; it’s contextual. |
+Boundary | Not personality typing; it’s a state map of layers. |

-Mode lens | Defense → Belonging with integration. |
+Mode lens | Protect → Connect (through integration). |

 4) Breaking the False Models of Our Society

-Job | Exposes cultural scripts that train self-abandonment. |
+Job | Exposes the man-made cultural scripts that train self-abandonment and normalize control. |

 Maps | Performance, Obedience, Punishment, Dominance, Entitlement, Roles. |

-Use when | Norms feel wrong but “required.” |
+Use when | Norms feel wrong but still “required.” |

 Signals | “Be good, be useful, be quiet.” |

-It changes | Names the bargains and writes new rules. |
+It changes | Names the hidden bargains and shows they are not truth—creating space to write new rules. |

 Try this | “What contract is this model asking me to sign?” |